The Asunta Case: Episodes

 Rosario enters the dungeons.
-Judge Malvar has problems with his father, who suffers from Alzheimer's.
-At the funeral for Assunta, Alfonso Basterra feels the burden of being a suspect.
+Judge Malvar has problems with his father, who has Alzheimer's.
+At the funeral for Asunta, Alfonso Basterra feels the burden of being a suspect.
 In the cells, Rosario suffers an anxiety attack and is taken to the terrace to get some fresh air, where she opens up to the Civil Guard and talks about her lover Vicente.
 The Civil Guard Cruces tells her about the images of the girl in the car and she changes her story immediately.
 In a nine-month jump back, Alfonso reads the emails on his wife's computer and discovers the infidelity.
 The judge receives toxicology reports indicating that Asunta was heavily drugged at the time of asphyxiation.
 The couple of civil guards search the hardware stores for orange ropes like the ones that appeared next to the body.
 A music teacher witnesses Asunta's drowsiness months ago.
 The Civil Guard interrogates Rosario's lover, who is arrogant.
 The neighbor closest to the place where the girl's body was found assures the Civil Guards that he passed by that night and did not see the body.
-Journalists harass Alfonso.
-I jump back to the moment of the breakup between Alfonso and Rosario when the latter blames him for his infidelity.
+Journalists harass Alfonso as it jumps back to the moment of the breakup between Alfonso and Rosario when the latter blames him for his infidelity.
 A search of Teo's house ensues.
 Alfonso reacts violently when the judge touches a photo of Asunta and the judge provokes him.
 Alfonso is arrested.